Last updated:

 Neonatal respiratory distress syndrome (NRDS) is the most common cause of respiratory distress in preterm neonates.
-Diagnosis is by clinical presentation and Chest X-ray.
-Use of antenatal steroids reduces RDS by an average of 40%.
+It is caused by insufficient surfactant production at < 34 weeks of gestation.

 - Predisposing factors

-- Caesarean section OR precipitous delivery (lack os stress-induced steroid surge)
+- Caesarean section, or **precipitous delivery due to lack of stress-induced steroid surge

 - Cold stress